Fresh protest erupts in Indian wrestling; this time against Bajrang, Sakshi and Vinesh | Law-Order

 - India

-The ongoing crisis in Indian wrestling took a fresh twist on Wednesday when hundreds of junior wrestlers assembled at Jantar Mantar here to protest against the loss of one crucial year of their careers, a situation for which they blamed top grapplers Bajrang Punia, Sakshi Malik and Vinesh Phogat.
+The ongoing crisis in Indian wrestling took a new twist on Wednesday when hundreds of junior wrestlers assembled at Jantar Mantar for a symbolic three-hour protest against the loss of one crucial year of their careers, a situation for which they blamed top grapplers Bajrang Punia, Sakshi Malik and Vinesh Phogat.

+Loaded in buses, the junior wrestlers arrived from different parts of Uttar Pradesh, Haryana and Delhi, catching the police unawares.

 Several wrestlers, who could have competed in the junior categories for one last time, lost the opportunity.

+''It was a symbolic protest.
+We are giving 10 days' time to the government to revoke the suspension of the new WFI and allow it to hold age group nationals. ''If they don't do it, we will start returning our Arjuna and other awards to the government just like Bajrang and Vinesh have done,'' said Greco-Roman wrestler Sunil Rana, who is an Arjuna awardee and a bronze medallist from the 2023 Asian Games.

-''More than 90 per cent of Akharas (training centres) in UP are with us in this protest.
+Muzaffarnagar stadium coach Pradeep Kumar said, ''More than 90 per cent of Akharas (training centres) in UP are with us in this protest.
 There are only three wrestlers on one side and lakhs on the other.
-They have spoilt the careers of lakhs of wrestlers across the country,'' said Muzaffarnagar stadium coach Pradeep Kumar. ''These people have no respect for national awards.
+They have spoilt the careers of lakhs of wrestlers across the country.'' ''These people have no respect for national awards.
 They are leaving them on the roads,'' Kumar added, referring to Punia and Phogat returning their government honours.

+''They kept saying that they were protesting for women and junior wrestlers but they have spoilt careers of lakhs after earning all the laurels.
+Their protest is only to get top WFI posts.
+Once that happens, they will stop all protests,'' added Kumar.

-Thousands of people from different sections of society, including farmers groups, social workers, politicians, women's groups and members of the wrestling fraternity, came out to support Malik, Phogat and Punia.
+Thousands of people from different sections of society, including farmers' groups, social workers, politicians, women's groups and members of the wrestling fraternity, came out to support Sakshi, Vinesh and Bajrang.

 Since January 2023, national camps and competitions have been on hold as the WFI has been suspended twice and an ad-hoc panel is running the sport.